 “Hmm.
 Nothing extraordinary,” said Richard Parker as he skipped the CV itself and went right to Taylor’s transcripts.

 Iris watched tensely, hoping she’d made the right choice out of the flood of CVs that had hit her inbox.
 Mike Taylor seemed to be the perfect combination of skilled and unambitious, just the type of steady, long-term worker Iris preferred.
 The background check supported that conclusion: middle-of-the-road student, the usual computer science sort, though with quite a few engineering subjects.
-There were quite a few notes that read ‘Student could excel, if he applied himself’ and ‘Excellent potential’.
+Most of the appended notes read ‘Student could excel, if he applied himself’ and ‘Excellent potential’.

 “Help Desk isn’t exactly rocket science,” Iris said, a hint of desperation in her voice.